Venice on a day trip, like many other visitors. But even a day made us realise the magic of this famed city.

 (8) Toscana: A few hectic days in Tuscany, in the old cities of Florence, Lucca, Pisa, Arezzo and Siena.

 (9) Venezia: Venice on a day trip, like many other visitors.
 But even a day made us realise the magic of this famed city.
+(THIS ARTICLE)

 (10) French Riviera: Lazy, lovely days on the Cote d’Azur… and the long way home.